Powerstar0/CS303_Assignment_3/README.md

 Johnny Diep

 ## How To Run

+### NOTE:

+This program was created and compiled in CLion on Windows.
+If using mac you may have to run this command in the terminal:

+clang++ -arch arm64 -std=c++17 -stdlib=libc++ -o my_program Main.cpp Circular_Queue.cpp Insertion_Sort.cpp Recursive_Search_Last.cpp

+To sucessfully compile it.
+Afterwards you can run

+./my_program

+To run the program in the terminal.

+You may run into issues using any other IDE.

 ### Part 1 (Q1)
 1. When ran, the program will automatically generate a queue and instatiate it with 10 integers as per the requirement in the Assignment.
 Additionally, the menu will pop up.